“I have told you these things so that in me you may have peace. In this world, you will have trouble. But take heart! I have overcome the world.”

 Mrs. Whitney Beukema

 I attended Shepherd Public Schools and participated in sports, science club, NHS, Student Congress, Natural Helpers, and Mentoring.
 After High School, I chose to attend Hope College where I received a degree in Elementary Education – Special Education Learning Disabilities.
-I student taught at Hudsonville Christian in a fourth-grade classroom, and then again in a middle school resource room at Baldwin Street Middle School.
+I student taught at Hudsonville Christian in a fourth-grade classroom, and in a middle school resource room at Baldwin Street Middle School.
 I absolutely love teaching 1st grade at HCS.
 The students, staff and community challenge and encourage me everyday.

 Ever since I was younger I have always had a passion for working with children.
 When I was in high school, I realized I wanted to become a school teacher, and after attending Hope College I saw there is so much value in incorporating faith into education.
 When deciding between colleges, my mom told me “If you are going to pay for an education, why not go to a school where you can be immersed in something that you can’t put a dollar value to.”
 These words have stayed with me for years.
 I can now see that education is important, but a relationship with Christ is worth so much more.
 This is what I have found to be true about teaching as well.
 I love teaching students new information and watching them improve, but this is nothing compared to being able to teach them about the Bible, share with them my story about Christ changing my life, and pointing them to the LORD.
 In my classroom, we are actively looking for ways God is working in everything that we are learning and finding how God calls us to treat ourselves and others inside and outside of class.